Infographics: The Forgotten Content Marketing Powerhouse

 5. Infographics Can be Shared

-Whether it’s on social media, between members of your team, or within blog posts and articles, this visual content is a great way to share information with others.
-It’s a well researched fact that most marketers use visual assets in their social media, and that tweets with images get 18% more retweets than tweets without images.
+Visual content is a great way to share information with others, whether on social media, between team members, or within blog posts and articles.
+It's a well-researched fact that most marketers use visual assets on their social media and that tweets with images get 18% more retweets than tweets without images.

 Therefore, always make sure your content is sharable with social buttons.

 Some of the most respected names in business, marketing, social media, and SEO are all huge proponents of infographics.
-Due to how easy it is to share them and get links from them, with the right distribution channels and a visual display of useful information, someone could position themselves as a subject matter expert easily.
+Due to how easy it is to share and get links from them, with the proper distribution channels and a visual display of helpful information, someone could easily position themselves as a subject matter expert.

 7. Infographics Can Help You Get Sales

-Outside of conveying information quickly and visually, they can also serve as a great sales tool.
-An infographic can showcase what your product does and educate a potential client on your processes, benefits and comparables.
+Infographics can also serve as a great sales tool.
+In addition to conveying information quickly and visually, an infographic can showcase what your product does and educate a potential client on your processes, benefits, and comparables.

-Clearly, there are a plethora of reasons why the Infographic needs to live again.
-They’re not obsolete, but misunderstood and misused.
-Applied to the right purpose and the right audience, and they can bring you valuable benefits in a contentment marketing campaign.
+There are a plethora of reasons why the Infographic needs to live again.
+They're not obsolete but misunderstood and misused.
+Applied to the proper purpose and the right audience, infographics can bring you valuable benefits in a contentment marketing campaign.